nahid7474/Intune/README.md

 - Single Sign-On (SSO):
     - Enable users to sign in once for seamless and secure user access to corporae resources.

-- Patch Management:
+- Updates and Patch Management:
-    - Manage and deploy Windows updates to devices, ensuring they are up-to-date with the latest security patches and feature updates.
+    - Manage and deploy Windows updates to devices, ensuring they are up-to-date with the latest security patches and features.

 - Conditional Access and Multi-Factor Authentication (MFA):
     - Strengthen security by enforcing conditional access policies for accessing corporate resources.